obsidianmd/obsidian-help/en/Advanced topics/Third-party plugins.md

 ### Plugin security

 Thanks for trusting Obsidian with your data!
 It means a lot to us, and we take security very seriously.
-That includes third-party plugins too.
+This includes third-party plugins that are accessible through Obsidian as a community plugin.

-Due to technical reasons with our platform, we're unable to restrict plugins to a specific permission or access level.
-Since we offer Obsidian for free, currently we're unable to manually review each plugin.
+We conduct a code review for the initial release of all community plugins for performance, but cannot guarantee the security of third-party plugins.
+Since we offer Obsidian for free, we are unable to manually review each plugin update after initial release.

-The good news is that Obsidian has an amazing and passionate community, so we rely on community trust to ensure security of third-party plugins.
+In general, you should be able to trust popular plugins from the community.
+Obsidian has an amazing and passionate community, and we rely on community trust and review to ensure the security of third-party plugins.

-In general, you should be able to trust most of the popular plugins from the community.
 We require all community third-party plugins to be open sourced on GitHub. **If you're working with sensitive data, we recommend you to inspect the plugin code before installing it, so that your security needs are met.** You can find a link to the plugin repository on the plugin detail page.

-If you find any security flaws with third-party plugins, contact the plugin author by adding an issue on GitHub.
-If you believe the plugin is malicious, contact us to get the plugin investigated and removed.
+If you find any security flaws with third-party plugins, let us know on Discord and contact the plugin author by adding an issue on their GitHub repo.
+If you believe the plugin is malicious, contact us directly to investigate and remove the plugin.